agshumate/Liftoff/README.md

 # Liftoff
 ## Overview
-Liftoff is tool to lift over gff3/gtf annotations from one chromosome-level genome assembly to another of the same species.
+Liftoff is tool to lift over gff3/gtf annotations from one genome assembly to another of the same species or closely related species.
 Most lift over tools lift each interval in a gff file over seperately which often results in gene mappings that do not make sense biologically.
 Liftoff instead is designed to accurately map full gene sequences onto new assemblies.
 It can map genes onto chromsomal regions that have been rearranged in the new assemblies, as well as resolve the correct mappings of homologous genes.

 ### Getting Started

 #### Step 1:
-Liftoff requires commandline BLAST which can ben installed [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
+Liftoff requires Minimap2 which can be installed by following instructions [here](https://github.com/lh3/minimap2/releases/tag/v2.17).
 It can also be installed with conda with the following command

 ```
-conda install -c bioconda blast
+conda install -c bioconda minimap2
 ```
+Make sure minimap2 is in your path after installation

 #### Step 2: